 B. CASE EXAMPLES

-Strengthening Recycling Efforts - The SPU community has been recycling since the 1991-92 academic year.
-Due to many factors more of a formalized effort has been implemented this 1998-99 academic year to encourage recycling more on campus.
+Strengthening Recycling Efforts—The SPU community had been recycling since the 1991-92 academic year.
+Due to many factors, more of a formalized effort was implemented in the 1998-99 academic year to encourage recycling more on campus.

 "SEAC began its campaign by conducting a "landfill on the lawn," sorting through various garbage from university dumpsters and dividing it into recyclable and non-recyclable materials.
 By comparing data from previous landfills conducted by SEAC, we were able to determine if the recycling program was effective.
 The results were less than encouraging.
 The only area of improvement seen from last year's landfill seemed to be in the dorms, where new recycling bins had been installed (also a SEAC project)."